-At Rigby Hall School we will provide a maths curriculum that reflects the varying needs and learning styles of pupils.
-The curriculum is not delivered to a particular year group since ability varies from year to year.
-However, it is our aim to cover all areas in the National Curriculum for Mathematics (2014), enabling pupils to make progress relevant to them.
+At Rigby Hall School we will provide a Maths curriculum that reflects the varying needs and learning styles of pupils.
+It is our aim to cover all areas in the National Curriculum for Mathematics, enabling pupils to make progress relevant to them.

 Pupils will become secure with their subject knowledge, gain confidence to become independent, autonomous learners through a varied diet of activities.